October 30, 2023

 As a parent, however, daylight savings makes us shake our fists at whoever decided it was a good idea to change the clocks twice a year, and whoever has decided to keep it around.
 Although I still don’t like it, it IS possible to navigate with kids’ sleep and not go totally insane!

-So in this blog post I will explain:
+So in this post I will explain:

-• How to fall back with babies on an awake window schedule
+- How to fall back with babies on an awake window schedule

-• How to fall back with babies and toddlers on a set nap schedule
+- How to fall back with babies and toddlers on a set nap schedule

-• How to fall back with older kids who no longer nap
+- How to fall back with older kids who no longer nap

-If you’re already thinking this seems crazy, guess what??
+If you’re already thinking this seems crazy and people shouldn’t freak out about falling back, guess what??
 There are even people who just kind of wing daylight savings, and we usually all end up on the other side eventually.
-So if the idea of a planned adjustment stresses you out more than just winging it, you do you!!

 When to Start Adjusting Your Child’s Sleep for Daylight Savings

-For your sake, I suggest not even changing the clocks the night before.
-Wait until you’ve woken up and had your morning devotional, coffee, tea, exercise, etc. Your phone will of course change overnight, but don’t stress about the real clocks until morning.
-And then start everyone’s day from there.
+So for your sake, I suggest not even changing the clocks the night before daylight saving time.
+Wait until you’ve woken up and had your shower, morning devotional, coffee, tea, exercise, etc. Your phone will of course change overnight, but don’t stress about the real clocks until morning.

-Now, if your newborn or baby is on a “schedule” according to awake windows, then it’s pretty simple!
+If your newborn or baby is on a “schedule” according to awake windows, then it’s pretty simple!
 Keep your little one on that same awake window schedule and focus on slowly pushing the morning wake-up time later and later (read below).

 Bedtime

-If you have a newborn, you likely won’t notice daylight savings all that much.
-If your babe is four months or older, you will notice it a bit more as their circadian rhythm is a lot more developed.
-And around four months old is when I suggest parents aim for their baby’s bedtime to fall between 6:30-8:00 pm.
+If your baby is four months or older, you will notice it a bit more as their circadian rhythm is a lot more developed.
+And around four months old is when I suggest parents aim for their baby’s bedtime to fall between 6:30-8:00 pm, and that just depends on when their last nap of the day lands.

 For the first few days after the time change, you may find that your baby’s bedtime is landing around 5:30-7:00 pm based on their last nap, and that’s understandable…to them it feels an hour later.
 We want to be careful with overtiredness, but try to push your babe just a bit, to even get to a 6 pm bedtime.
 And as the days go on, they will continue to adjust.